ButinVladimir/cyberiada/ROADMAP.md

 ## Augmentations

 Augmentations are another way to buff crew members.
 Like equipment, each augmentation has level and quality, which affect requirements and stats.
 Augmentation is not free, each augmentation has time wall to install which can be reduced by endurance.
-Augmentations are installed in hospitals.

 Each crew member has following augmentations slots:
 - Skin